 We invite you to consult an officer of the OAAR for help in choosing the best option for your needs and situation.

 A gift-in-kind is a donation of property other than cash made out to Collège Boréal.
-It may include real estate, designated personal property (works of art, rare books, etc.) or securities.
+It may include real estate, designated personal property (works of art, rare books, etc.)